Read the guidance and key information about the ECR Development Fund 2026.

 The 4-page report and webinar or workshop will be conditions of funding.

 In line with the Centre’s commitment to open research, we encourage grant holders to explore formal means of sharing their methods and tools to support replication and extension by others.
-Similarly, where datasets can be appropriately anonymised to permit sharing, we encourage this.
+Similarly, in line with ESRC funding conditions, where datasets can be appropriately anonymised to permit sharing, this must be organised, e.g. via the UK Data Service who can provide guidance from the early stages of projects.
+Further guidance will be provided to successful applicants before projects commence.

 Ethics